 Six miles of sandy beach are noted for surf-fishing, swimming, hiking and digging for the Pismo clam.
 The beach is located in the town of Oceano off Highway 1.
-Phone 805-489-2684.
+Phone (805) 473-7220 for more information.

-North Beach Campground.
-Seven campsites are fully compliant including adjacent water stations.
-Restrooms with showers.
-All are generally accessible.
+North Beach Campground: Campsite(s) 3, 4, 7, 22, 34, 45, 71, and 84 are accessible, including adjacent water stations.
+All combination restroom/shower buildings in the campground are generally accessible.
 Routes of travel are accessible and designated accessible parking is often adjacent to the restrooms.

-Butterfly Grove This educational area is compliant with accessible parking and route located within the North Beach Campground area.
-Monarch butterflys winter in the local eucalyptus trees.
+Butterfly Grove: This educational area is compliant with accessible parking and route located within the North Beach Campground area.
+Monarch butterflies winter in the local eucalyptus trees.
 Check park for further information.

 A 300-foot paved "Nature Trail” behind the RV section of the camp passes by a native plant garden and some exhibit panels as it winds to an unmarked fishing spot overlooking the lagoon.
 The fishing overhang has railings 36” high and some benches.
 The path is accessible and the fishing site and benches are at least usable.